jbnunn/ROSGazeboDesktop/README.md

 You should see `Spawn status: SpawnModel: Successfully spawned entity`.
 Switch views back to Gazebo and you'll find the Create robot in your virtual world.

 Take a look at the syntax at [http://gazebosim.org/tutorials?tut=ros_roslaunch](http://gazebosim.org/tutorials?tut=ros_roslaunch) for more details.

+## Make the Robot Move

+Ideally, you won't do work inside the container you've launched.
+Instead, you'll use the container to show virtual worlds and robots within Gazebo, and control them from outside of the Docker container.
+Let's do that here.

+1. Start the container if it's not running:

+        docker run -it
+            -p 6080:80 \
+            -p 5900:5900 \
+            -p 11311:11311 \
+            -p 11345:11345 \
+        ros-gazebo-desktop

+2. Connect to the container using a VNC client or via http://locahost:6080/

+3. Open a terminal within the container, and from the command line start Gazebo with a virtual world (note we've turned on `verbose` to debug an errors)

+        roslaunch gazebo_ros empty_world.launch verbose:=true

+4. From a terminal on your local computer (i.e., from outside of the Docker container)

 ### Other Robot Models and Considerations